Let’s deploy Grafana to read data from Prometheus instances.

 apiVersion: v1 kind: Service metadata: name: grafana namespace: monitoring spec: selector: app: grafana type: LoadBalancer ports: - name: http port: 3000 targetPort: http loadBalancerIP: 192.168.0.236

-Jump one folder up and apply whole folder.
+Jump one folder up, and apply to the whole folder:

 cd .. kubectl apply -f grafana/